Dense Prediction with Attentive Feature Aggregation: Method

 \subsection{Attentive Feature Aggregation}

 Our attentive feature aggregation (AFA) module computes both spatial and channel attention based on the relation of the input feature maps.
 The attention values are then used to modulate the input activation scales and produce one merged feature map.
-The operation is nonlinear in contrast to feature concatenation or summation.
-As shown in Fig.~\ref{fig:Attention_comparision}, unlike previous attention methods~\cite{chen2016sca,woo2018cbam,fu2019dual}, AFA focuses on aggregating feature maps of different network layers to obtain more expressive representations.
-Without using the Transformer~\cite{vaswani2017attention} self-attention mechanism in DANet~\cite{fu2019dual}, our AFA consumes only $1/2$ FLOPs and model parameters with $1/4$ GPU memory under the same input features, and can be extensively used.
-We use two different basic self-attention mechanisms to generate spatial and channel attention maps and resemble them concerning the relation between the input features.
+The operation is nonlinear in contrast to standard feature concatenation or summation.
+We use two different basic self-attention mechanisms to generate spatial and channel attention maps and reassemble them concerning the relation between the input features.